LLM-based NLG Evaluation: Current Status and Challenges: Fine-tuning LLMs

 With the recent rise of LLMs, the spectrum of NLG tasks has been broadened to scenarios of instruction and response that are more aligned with human needs.
 Traditional tasks like summarization with corresponding source inputs can be viewed as kinds of instructions and requirements.
 Meanwhile, responses generated by various general LLMs generally serve as the target texts now and require more flexible evaluation so that the performance of different LLMs can be compared, promoting further developments.
 Therefore, to keep pace with the current advancement of modeling techniques, most evaluation methods have adopted the similar instruction-response scenario.

 The primary differences in these works actually lie in the construction of instructions, with the purpose of improving either diversity or reliability for the better generalization ability of the fine-tuned model.
 PandaLM and JudgeLM entirely sample from common instruction datasets, such as Alpaca 52K, while CritiqueLLM adopts small-scale sampling followed by ChatGPT augmentation.
 In contrast, Prometheus and INSTRUCTSCORE rely on GPT-4 to generate all the instructions based on seed data, whereas Auto-J and Shepherd use real-world data.
 Moreover, since large-scale human annotation is impractical, most works utilize GPT-4 as the powerful annotator, except for PandaLM and Shepherd, which use GPT-3.5 and human annotation on small-scale community data, respectively.
-During the construction, they basically all design detailed prompts or guidance and apply heuristic filtering strategies and post-processing methods to mitigate noise.
+Specifically, Themis focuses on NLG tasks and combines existing human evaluations with additional evaluations from GPT-4, selecting more consistent training data.
+Self-Taught uses the evaluation results from the model to fine-tune itself (Llama-3-70B), considering it already possesses strong capabilities.
+During the construction, these studies basically all design detailed prompts or guidance and apply heuristic filtering strategies and post-processing methods to mitigate noise.
 Overall, despite the possible higher quality of human annotation, the corresponding drawback is the difficulty in constructing large-scale datasets, which in turn may hinder adequate model training, while using LLMs for construction is the opposite situation.